 You can do some simple stretches in the back of the plane, but be sure not to get in the way of the flight attendants.
 (Letting them know that you have a back condition might make them a little more accommodating.)
 If the seatbelt sign is on and you can’t get up, do some stretching in your seat, such as neck rolls or raising your hands as high as you can above your head.
-For more ideas, see How to Stretch on an Airplane Without Looking Like a Crazy Person.
+For more ideas, see Flying with Back Pain?
+Here’s How to Help Alleviate Back Pain on Flights.

 The same advice goes for long train, bus or car rides: Get out of your seat as often as possible to change positions and walk around.
 Your spine will thank you.

 Every extra item you put into your suitcase is one more thing you’ll have to hoist into the overhead bin or drag from your car to the airport.
-Make it easier on yourself by packing less (our What Not to Pack can help), and consider checking any bags you can’t easily lift into an overhead bin.
+Make it easier on yourself by packing less (our Minimalist Packing Tips can help), and consider checking any bags you can’t easily lift into an overhead bin.